-One of the most complicated, popular, and outright controversial parts of the creator economy is the reactor.
+One of the most complicated, popular, and outright controversial parts of the creator economy is reaction content.
 Whether it’s a YouTuber emoting to a compilation of TikToks or a Twitch streamer showing their audience an entire season of MasterChef, reaction content is incredibly popular across all platforms.
+Why are reaction videos so popular?

 “It’s popular with streamers because the viewers like it,” Twitch streamer Matthew “Mizkif” Rinaudo told Passionfruit.
 “It’s popular with viewers because they can see what their opinions are supposed to look like because people like to see what the opinions of those creators are.”

-But to react to content, you technically have to take it from the person who originally posted it.
+But to react to content, you technically have to take it from the person who originally posted it, leaving the world of content reaction in a very gray area.
 On YouTube, anyone can issue a copyright strike against a video they feel has stolen their content, gaining the ad revenue of the repost.
 Large television and movie studios use automated detection and have the resources to defend themselves by issuing copyright claims on videos that use their content, which can sometimes deter reactors.
 But YouTubers’ videos can be watched with ease, and they have to issue their own copyright strikes to deter theft.

-This creates an ethical quandary, and viewers and streamers alike have to ask the question: is reacting a problem?
+This creates an ethical quandary, and viewers and streamers alike have to ask the question: are reaction videos stealing?

 Felix “xQc” Lengyel is one of the largest streamers online, with nearly 12 million followers on Twitch.
 He recently signed a $100 million deal with Kick.
 On most days of the week, he’ll stream for upwards of 10 hours a day and needs to find ways to fill the time.
-Though he does play video games and interacting with his chat, he spends an inordinate amount of time just watching other people’s content while not really saying much.
+Though he does play video games and interact with his chat, he spends an inordinate amount of time just watching other people’s content while not really saying much.
 He’ll nod his head alongside videos of YouTube drama, TikTok videos, or even the entirety of the “Dark Knight” (which led Kick moderators to scold him in his chat).
+Does this style of reaction video count as stealing content?

 YouTuber NeoExplain even posted a clip showing Lengyel playing his entire 10-minute video on stream while the streamer wasn’t even at his computer.
 He added a graph of his video’s views after Lengyel reacted and there was no jump in viewership.